berkeley-stat243/stat243-fall-2020/sections/07/README.md

 -   <https://www.youtube.com/watch?v=a_Z_6brm9ZQ>

 While working through this tutorial, you should type the example code snippets at an interactive Python terminal.
-I recommend using either the IPython shell or a Jupyter IPython notebook.
+I set up a IPython notebook (python_intro.ipynb) that has the code in this tutortial which you can use.
+Alternatively, you use a IPython shell and type the code yourself.

 To start an IPython shell, type the following at a bash prompt:

 ``` {.sourceCode .bash}
 ipython